prometheus/docs/content/docs/tutorials/alerting_based_on_metrics.md

         - url: '<INSERT-YOUR-WEBHOOK>'
           send_resolved: false
 ```
-Replace `<INSERT-YOUR-WEBHOOK>` with the webhook that we copied earlier in the alertmanager.yml file and Run the alertmanager using the following command.
+Replace `<INSERT-YOUR-WEBHOOK>` with the webhook that we copied earlier in the alertmanager.yml file and Run the Alertmanager using the following command.

 `alertmanager --config.file=alertmanager.yml`

-Once the alertmanager is up and running navigate to [http://localhost:9093](http://localhost:9093) and you should be able to access it.
+Once the Alertmanager is up and running navigate to [http://localhost:9093](http://localhost:9093) and you should be able to access it.

-<iframe width="560" height="315" src="https://drive.google.com/file/d/18IAC8K3uxGQ91aYJrmkLoW5kmom5-byI/preview" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=RKXwHhQZ5RE" frameborder="0" allowfullscreen></iframe>

-Now that we have configured the alertmanager with webhook receiver lets add the rules to the Prometheus config.
+Now that we have configured the Alertmanager with webhook receiver lets add the rules to the Prometheus config.

 > prometheus.yml